-3.10 The Council has the right to appoint to four seats on the Rochford Housing Association Board for the 2009/10 Municipal Year.
-Appointees do not necessarily need to be Councillors.
+3.10 The Council has the right to appoint to four seats on the Rochford Housing Association Board for the 2010/11 Municipal Year.

 4 LEGAL IMPLICATIONS

 4.1 As outlined in Appendix 3.

 5 RESOURCE IMPLICATIONS

 5.1 Members who attend outside body meetings are entitled to claim travel and subsistence allowances.
 Members should, however, only make these claims where there has been no support from the outside body concerned towards travel and subsistence.